himharsh1997/aws-certification-notes/README.md

   > **Note**s: 0.0.0.0/0 means from anywhere on ipv4 and ::/0 means from anywhere on ipv6

-  ### SSH Summary
+  ### <u>SSH Summary</u>
   - Protocal to communicate securely with remote server using command execution from terminal only.
   - SSH can we used in macos, linux and window >= 10.
-For windows < 10 we can use **putty** to use ssh protocol to connecto server.
+For windows < 10 we can use **putty** to use ssh protocol to connecto server(key filename has extension ppk).
   - We can also use ssh connect(from all browser).
 But only applicable to Linux EC2 instances for now.
+But make sure inbound rule allowed it.

-  ### Work with SSH connect
+  ###  <u>Work with SSH connect</u>
   - You will have key file like key_name.pem downloaded at time of ec2 instance created.
   - Only those user with that file can access ec2 using ssh
-    - First time when you try to connect with command `ssh ec2-user@x.y.z.m` where x,y,z,m are ipv4 values you will get error of permission deny as only user with  key file can access.
+  - First time when you try to connect with command `ssh ec2-user@x.y.z.m` where x,y,z,m are ipv4 values you will ge  error of permission deny as only user with  key file can access.
-    - Next time if you try to connect with command `ssh -i filename ec2-user@x.y.x.m` you will get bad permission 0644(-rw-r--r-) as due to security reason ssh won't allow you to use key file with other having access to read.
+  - Next time if you try to connect with command `ssh -i filename ec2-user@x.y.x.m` you will get bad permission 06  (-rw-r--r-) as due to security reason ssh won't allow you to use key file with other having access to read.
   - So run `chmod 0400 filename` to change permission
   - Now try again connect using `ssh -i filename ec2-user@x.y.x.m` you get connected to ec2 instance.
 Hurrah!!!
+  - Make sure you ec2 instance also having ssh utility installed
+  - Permission denied (publickey,gssapi-keyex,gssapi-with-mic) error cause due to wrong key file/ wrong username(ec2-user).

+  ><u>Note</u>: Never store your ec2 credential in ec2 instance as it may get use by other users which make this as bad practice.
+So it better to attach IAM role to service as good practice instead of adding aws access keys.

+### <u>EC2 instance purchase option or launch type</u>
+- **On demand Instances**: short workload, predicatable pricing.
+- **Reserved Instance**: Minimum 1 yr which can be use in pattern -
+   - Reserved Instances: long workload
+   - Convertable reserved instances: long workloads with flexible instance
+   - Scheduled reserved instances: eg every thursday between 3 to 6 pm.
+- **Spot Instances**: